whoatharva/API-Chill/README.md

 ---

-## 🎮 Bonus: Build Your Own Toy AI Project (Hosted by Vishvam Moliya)
+## 🎮 Bonus: Build Your Own Toy AI Project

 While the above guide is for building a full-fledged Copilot using Azure AI Foundry, the second half of the *API & Chill* session is about creativity and fun with just HTML + JS + Azure OpenAI APIs.